-The Centre is composed of a Secretariat, managed by the IPU; parliamentary hubs, managed by host parliaments which other parliaments can join.
+The Centre is composed of a Secretariat, managed by the IPU and parliamentary hubs, managed by host parliaments which other parliaments can join.
 CIP is overseen by a Steering Committee that provides strategic advice.
 For organizations wanting to get involved, CIP offers four levels of partnership to parliaments, parliamentary strengthening organizations, donors and other relevant organizations:

-Funding partners contribute financial resources to the Centre, and take a more background role in terms of governance.
+- Funding partners contribute financial resources to the Centre but take a more background role in terms of governance.

-Key activities of the Centre are distributed to regional and thematic hubs, located within host parliaments.
+The Centre’s key activities are carried out in regional and thematic hubs, located within host parliaments.
 Regional hubs bring together parliaments from the same region or sub-region, and normally address a range of issues of common interest.
 Thematic hubs bring together parliaments from different regions that share a common interest in working on a specific issue, such as Information and Communication Technology (ICT) governance or open data.
 Hubs act with a high degree of autonomy within the Centre’s network.